-If you like this Irish Potato Leek Soup recipe, you’ll love this Leek and Gruyere Grilled Cheese, this Instant Pot Corned Beef with Cabbage, Carrots, and Buttered Potatoes, and this Creamy Potato, Caramelized Fennel, and Kale Soup.
+If you like this Irish Potato Leek Soup recipe, you’ll love this Leek and Gruyere Grilled Cheese, this Instant Pot Corned Beef with Cabbage, Carrots, and Buttered Potatoes, this Roasted Red Pepper and Tomato Soup, and this Creamy Potato, Caramelized Fennel, and Kale Soup.

 Here’s the printable recipe!

 - 8 tablespoons butter preferably salted and Irish